SWIFT Banking System: What Is It and How Does It Work?

 SWIFT Code Example

-To illustrate what a SWIFT code looks like, we will take an example of an Italian bank – Unicredit Banca.
+To illustrate what a SWIFT code looks like, we will use the example of an Italian bank – Unicredit Banca.
 Its SWIFT code is UNCRITMM where:

 Example of SWIFT Transfer